Arrest warrant issued in Alabama for missing jail official

 “Casey White, as you’ve heard me say over and over and over is an extremely dangerous person and we need to get him located and get him off the street,” Singleton said.

-White was already serving a prison sentence for attempted murder and burglary when he disappeared.
-He was set to go to trial next month for stabbing a 58-year-old woman to death.
+White was already serving a 75-year prison sentence for attempted murder, robbery and burglary when he disappeared.
+He had been brought back to the jail because of his latest charge.
+He was set to go to trial next month on a capital murder charge accusing him of stabbing a 58-year-old woman to death during a burglary in 2015.
 If convicted, he could face the death penalty.

 The U.S. Marshals Service is offering up to $10,000 for information.